benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 - Unlike props, state is fully private to the component declaring it.
 If you render the same component twice, each copy will have completely isolated state!
 - React batches state updates, it will queue all set functions and execute all set functions one by one before re-render.
 - React will reset all state of a component when it's `key` prop change!
 That means the `initializer function` of `setState function` will run again.
+- We usually use `Array.map()` to list content component in React.
+This require mark `key` prop for every list component.
+When causing re-render, `Array.map()` will re-run and recaculate all the list components.
+In this situation, the List component still can use useState() to store it's states!
+It just like other components, in re-render, React won't remove it and create a new component, React still keep state snapshot of the list component.

 ## Understand State in React